 Palliative care serves anyone at any age suffering from pain and other extreme symptoms caused by severe disease or intense treatments, like chemotherapy.

-Hospice care, on the other hand, offers palliative services to people in the last six months of their lives.
+Hospice care offers palliative services to people in the last six months of their lives.

 Our team includes doctors, nurses, social workers, nutritionists, music therapists, chaplains, massage therapists and psychologists.